tenapato/stocks-app-v2/README.md

 - Implement redis for caching stock information
 - Make the ui look cleaner
 - Use a real API to retrieve stock information
+- Visualize Stock Logging information in the Frontend